When Does a Military Dog Start to Train

 READ

-How To Leash Train A Scared Dog
+How To Use An E Collar To Train A Dog

 In addition to these basic commands, military puppies also receive socialization training during this stage.
 Socialization is crucial to ensure they become well-rounded and adaptable in various environments.
 They are exposed to different people, animals, sounds, and situations to build their confidence and reduce any fear or anxiety they may exhibit later in their training.